cleentfaar/slack-cli/CL/SlackCli/Resources/doc/installation.md

 ## Step 2) (Optional) Configure the API token to use by default

-All commands require you to supply the API token using the `--token` option.
+All API commands require you to supply the API token using the `--token` option.
 However, if you are planning on using the same token you can easily configure the application to use a token set before-hand:

 ```bash